Workflow: Visium HD cell-level

 )

-However, there are some genes that not expressed in macrophages such as CEACAM6 which are likely lateral spillover or diffusion.
+However, some genes should not be expressed in macrophages, such as CEACAM6, and are therefore likely the result of lateral spillover or transcript diffusion.

 sce[, down_sample] |>